sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 ## Pairwise Identifiers
-Pairwise identifiers specified in OpenID Connect Core [[OpenID.Core]] section 8 help protect an End-User's privacy by allowing an OpenID Provider to represent a single user with a different subject identifier (sub) for every Client the user connects to.
-This technique can help mitigate correlation of a user between multiple Clients by preventing the Clients from using the subject identifier (the sub claim) to track a user between different sites and applications.
+Pairwise identifiers specified in OpenID Connect Core [[OpenID.Core]] section 8 help protect an End-User's privacy by allowing an OpenID Provider to represent a single End-User with a different subject identifier (`sub`) for every Client the End-User connects to.
+This technique can help mitigate correlation of an End-User between multiple Clients by preventing the Clients from using the subject identifier (the sub claim) to track an End-User between different sites and applications.
 Use of pairwise identifiers does not prevent Clients from correlating data based on other identifying attributes such as names, phone numbers, email addresses, document numbers, or other attributes.
-However, since not all transactions require access to these attributes, but a subject identifier is always required, a pairwise identifier will aid in protecting the privacy of end users as they navigate the system.
+However, since not all transactions require access to these attributes, but a subject identifier is always required, a pairwise identifier will aid in protecting the privacy of End-Users as they navigate the system.

 OpenID Providers MUST support pairwise identifiers for cases where Clients require this functionality.
 OpenID Providers MAY support public identifiers